Mberra6/real-support-academy/README.md

 * **Manage Profile**: Update your profile information and password through the profile settings.

 ## Access the Live Application
-The live application can be accessed at: http://rsafrontend.s3-website.eu-west-2.amazonaws.com
+The live application can be accessed [here](http://rsafrontend.s3-website.eu-west-2.amazonaws.com)

 ## Support